msharjeelali/Small-Frontend-Projects/README.md

-# Front-End-Mentor-Challenges
+# Small-FrontEnd-Projects
-This repo contains solution of different front end mentor challeneges.
+This repo contains solution of different front end mentor challeneges and small projects developed using:
+- HTML
+- CSS
+- JavaScript